On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: The orchard problem for pseudoline arrangements

 \subsection{Problems and Applications}

-The methods we have used to classify all pseudoline arrangements with $12$ pseudolines and $19$ triple points are useful in the context of classifying $(n_4)$-configurations in which long standing problems are still open.
-One variant of the sweeping method was decisive for the investigation of the case $n=19$, see \cite{BP}.
+The methods we have used to classify all arrangements with $12$ pseudolines and $19$ triple points are useful in the context of classifying $(n_4)$-configurations in which long standing problems are still open.
+One variant of the sweeping method was decisive for investigations of the case $n=19$, see \cite{BP}.
 Apart from providing building blocks for this area, our investigated case is as well strongly related to the so-called {\it containment problems} in algebraic geometry that we are going to describe next.
-Here we focus on a special case of this problem which fits to our setting.
+Here we focus on a special case of this problem which fits to our setting -- for a general introduction please consult a very recent survey~\cite{SS}.